 By working together, the Welsh Government hopes that employers and employees can come to a reasonable judgment on the best way to limit close physical contact.
 It is in all our interests for this to happen so that important work can continue.

 However, one reason why the Welsh Government has decided to go beyond guidance and include a duty in law is so that enforcement is possible, where it is necessary.

-Both the police and local authorities have powers to enforce the restrictions on businesses, services and workplaces imposed by the regulations.
-The regulations provide for enforcement to be carried out by:
+Both the police and local authorities have powers to enforce the requirements on businesses, services and workplaces imposed by the regulations.

 The Welsh Government reviews the regulations every 3 weeks.
 These reviews provide an opportunity to assess the effectiveness and consequences of the provisions.
 It will also provide an opportunity to engage with stakeholders from all sectors to inform the process.